ChetCorey/blackjack_game/README.md

 blackjack_game
 ==============

-This will play a blackjack game
+This game will allow you to play blackjack.